Tezcatlipoca: Temples

-Many of the temples now associated with Tezcatlipoca are built facing east–west, as Olivier quotes Felipe Solis: "the sacred building of the war god [Tezcatlipoca] was in direct relation with the movement of the sun, in the same manner of the Great Temple was, their façades being towards the West".
+Many of the temples associated with Tezcatlipoca are built facing east–west, as Olivier quotes Felipe Solis: "the sacred building of the war god [Tezcatlipoca] was in direct relation with the movement of the sun, in the same manner of the Great Temple was, their façades being towards the West".
 There are also several references to momoztli.
 Although the exact definition of the momoztli is unknown, with definitions varying from "mound", "stone seat" and "temple", there is an overall consensus that it is a general holy place to worship the gods, specifically mentioned as "his [Tezcatlipoca's] viewing place".

 Priests

 The priests of Tezcatlipoca often wore the ornaments of the god and wore specific garments for different rituals.
-Common ornaments were white turkey feather headdresses, a paper loincloth, and a tzanatl stick with similar feathers and paper decorations.
+Most frequently worn were white turkey feather headdresses, a paper loincloth, and a tzanatl stick with similar feathers and paper decorations.
 Another common practice was to cover themselves in black soot or ground charcoal while they were involved in priestly activities at the temple or during rituals.
 They would also cover the sick and newly appointed king in a similar manner with a black ointment to encourage an association with the god.
 When the ritual called for it, priests would also dress up as Tezcatlipoca himself and accompany other similarly outfitted gods or goddesses.

-More on the exact rituals, such as the Feast of Toxcatl will be mentioned later.
+Several types of priests were dedicated to the service of Tezcatlipoca, one of them likely being the one Sahagún calls "huitznahuac teohua omacatl".
+Others were the calmeca teteuctin who were allowed to eat the ritual food offered to Tezcatlipoca, still more accompanied the impersonator of Tezcatlipoca in the year prior to his execution.
+Honoring Tezcatlipoca was fundamental to both the priesthood and the nobility.
+"On his installation", the new king fasted and meditated, "which included prayers in honor of Tezcatlipoca, the patron deity of the royal house".
+Tezcatlipoca's priests were offered into his service by their parents as children, often because they were sick.
+These children would then have their skin painted black and be adorned with quail feathers in the image of the god.
+Sacred hymns were also chanted at ceremonies to honor the gods.
+Most were sung to praise the highest deities, including Tezcatlipoca, who was often addressed as the "Giver of Life".
+In one hymn, he is mentioned as being both the creator and destroyer of the world, and both as a poet and a scribe.
+Everyone, including commoners, high priests, and the king, were involved in some aspect of the Toxcatl ceremonies.